-MIT graduate is a 'person of interest' in murder of Yale graduate student, New Haven police say
+MIT graduate student is a 'person of interest' in murder of Yale graduate student, New Haven police say

-(CNN)New Haven police are looking for an MIT graduate as a "person of interest" in their investigation into the murder of a Yale graduate student this past Saturday, though police say he's not currently a suspect.
+(CNN)New Haven police are looking for an MIT graduate student as a "person of interest" in their investigation into the murder of a Yale graduate student this past Saturday, though police say he's not currently a suspect.

-Authorities are searching for Qinxuan Pan, 29, an MIT graduate who police say was allegedly in possession of a stolen vehicle in the area when Yale student Kevin Jiang, 26, was shot and killed.
+Authorities are searching for Qinxuan Pan, 29, who police say was allegedly in possession of a stolen vehicle in the area when Yale student Kevin Jiang, 26, was shot and killed.

 Pan came into contact with North Haven Police Department "soon after" the homicide, New Haven Police Chief Otoniel Reyes said during a Wednesday news conference, adding that "extreme caution should be used if you come in contact with this individual" and that the public should view Pan as "armed and dangerous."